State of Washington Classified Job Specification

 Knowledge and Abilities

-Knowledge of: techniques of traveling and surviving in mountainous terrain under adverse weather conditions; ordnance weapons used in avalanche control; explosives handling and use; avalanche control methods; heavy equipment operation; radio equipment operation; principles of weather instrumentation; highway maintenance operations.
+Knowledge of: techniques of traveling and surviving in mountainous terrain under adverse weather conditions; ordnance weapons used in avalanche control; explosives handling and use; avalanche control methods; heavy equipment operation; radio equipment operation; principles of weather instrumentation; highway maintenance operations; advanced knowledge of computer systems, batch file programming and data management.

-Ability to: handle ordnance weapons and explosives in a prudent and safe manner; operate snow vehicles and heavy equipment; ski in difficult terrain with loaded back pack; work effectively under difficult conditions; record weather data and maintain records.
+Ability to: handle ordnance weapons and explosives in a prudent and safe manner; operate snow vehicles and heavy equipment; ski or travel in difficult terrain with loaded back pack; work effectively under difficult physical and environmental conditions; record weather data and maintain records.

-A Washington State Explosives Users License with certification for Avalanche Control must be obtained within the first six months of employment.
+A Washington State Explosive Users License with certification for Avalanche Control.

-A Commercial Driver's License (CDL) Class B without air brake restriction must be attained within the first six months of employment.
+A Commercial Driver’s License (CDL) Class B with hazmat endorsement, without air brake restriction.

 Class Specification History